 Lenders Have to Respect Borrowers’ RightsIt is crucial for every borrower to understand all of their rights and responsibilities as a part of a loan contact.

 If your installment loan lender has violated any of your rights, you should notify them of the breach immediately, in writing.
 If they don't respond by correcting the problem, consider taking your complaints to the authorities, or even file a complaint in court through a lawyer.

 PAYDAY LOANS: WHAT BORROWERS SHOULD KNOW ABOUT THEIR OPTIONS

-When borrowers decide to apply for a short-term loan like a payday loan, they should understand that they are entering into a contract, and they have certain obligations under that same contract.
+When borrowers decide to apply for a short-term loan like an online payday loan, they should understand that they are entering into a contract, and they have certain obligations under that same contract.
 Likewise, when it comes to lending money, those who do so are under an obligation to honor the rights of the consumer who is taking out the loan.

 The Requirements for Submitting a Payday Loan Application

+The application procedure, in general, is easy and straightforward.
 Every payday loan applicant is required to present the following information:

 - A valid government-issued ID card.